EnterpriseDB/blogpostings/DevOps/devops-demo/README.md

 # Pipeline steps

-The pipeline code is located in '.github/workflows/workflows.yml'.
+The pipeline code is to be located in '.github/workflows/workflows.yml'.
 The steps for the pipeline are:

   1. CreateDBAndObjects - Calls the 'provision.sh' script
   2. GetDBTuplas - Calls the 'getdata.sh' script